karthikgurunath/PCAIML_practical_App1/README.md

 ### Hypotheses
 approximately 50% of the individuals who received a coupon for a coffee house chose to use it.
 The gender of the driver appeared to have no significant influence, as both male and female drivers had a coupon acceptance rate of around 67%.

+**Passengers** Passengers who were single, divorced, or widowed were more likely to use the coupon when traveling with friends compared to when traveling alone.
+Solo travelers had a lower acceptance rate, using the coupon in only about 45% of instances.

-However, the frequency of coffee house visits within a month did impact the likelihood of coupon acceptance — those who visited more often were more inclined to use the coupon.
+**Frequency** However, the frequency of coffee house visits within a month did impact the likelihood of coupon acceptance — those who visited more often were more inclined to use the coupon.

 Additionally, 95% of those who accepted the coupon were either single, in a relationship, or married, indicating a possible correlation between relationship status and coupon usage behavior.